Skip to main content

 • plan filming schedules

-• manage cash flow, schedule and budget
+• manage cash flow, schedules and a budget

 • work with marketing companies and distributors